Kitchen Island Ideas and Units We Love

 Go bolder and be braver, after all the beauty of hand-painted kitchens is that you can switch it up in years to come should a new shade be released that catches your eye.

 And if it’s not painted?
-Opt for a material to add a wow factor to your kitchen, fluted or slated panelling islands are a trend we are seeing over 2022.
+Opt for a material to add a wow factor, fluted or slated panelling kitchen island brings addition textures to the room.
 Or opt for a statement material for a showstopper.

-Alternatively, utilise the worktop material and extend your countertop material down the sides of the island, for a beautiful statement look.
+Alternatively, why not extend your worktop material down the sides of your island for a statement look?

 3. Kitchen Island Shape